XRecyclerView/XRecyclerView/README.md

 ###custom refresh and loading more style
 pull refresh and loading more style is highly customizable.
 #### custom loading style
-the loading effect we use the AVLoadingIndicatorView. and it is built in(make a little change). we provide all the effect in AVLoadingIndicatorView library besides we add a system style. you can call
+the loading effect we use the  [AVLoadingIndicatorView](https://github.com/81813780/AVLoadingIndicatorView) . and it is built in(make a little change). we provide all the effect in AVLoadingIndicatorView library besides we add a system style. you can call
 ```java